Admissions - Graduate

 The acceptance of applicants who have already received a Master’s degree in engineering will be based on the above minimum criteria and the results of their graduate work.

-Awards of financial assistance, which includes graduate tuition and a competitive stipend, are made on the basis of merit and students who complete applications by January 15 are given preference.
+Awards of financial assistantships, which includes graduate tuition and a competitive stipend, are made to applicants of the PhD program on the basis of merit.
 For information on current tuition and fees please visit Student Financial Services.